Description

 Breeding

-The hen lays a clutch of 8 - 16 white eggs, usually in a tree hole or hollow, which are incubated for 35 days.
-When the chicks are born they usually stay with their mother for about 10 – 12 weeks.
+Laying a clutch of 8 - 16 eggs, usually in a tree hole or hollow.
+She will incubate the eggs for approximately 35 days and then stay with the chicks for about 10 - 12 weeks.